YOUR PROPERTY MAY BE REPOSSESSED IF YOU DO NOT KEEP UP REPAYMENTS ON YOUR BRIDGING LOAN.

-The calculator will provide you with four figures:
+The bridging loan calculator will provide you with four figures:

 Please note that there are other ways of paying your bridging finance which may alter the monthly and total amounts you need to repay.